Are Innocent Students Paying the Price for Turnitin's AI Detection Flaws?

 TurnItIn Claims 98% Detection Accuracy and Less than 1% False Positives

 Despite these notable discrepancies found during testing, TurnItIn claims that its detector is 98 percent accurate overall based on its internal assessments.
 The company also states that situations like Goetz's case—false positives—occur less than 1 percent of the time.
-I'm not quite sure how you can claim almost 100% detection accuracy on something that isn't actually provable.

 Given the practical implications for students and educators, even a small percentage of false positives could have severe consequences.
 1% of a million students getting falsely flagged is still massive, especially at the university level.